dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/prerequisite.md

 - Ensure that the iSCSI initiators are available on all the nodes where the driver node plugin will be installed.
 - Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.
-- Kubernetes nodes must have network connectivity to an iSCSI port on the Dell PowerStore array that has IP interfaces.
+- Kubernetes nodes must have network connectivity to an iSCSI port on the PowerStore array that has IP interfaces.
-- Ensure that the iSCSI initiators on the nodes are not a part of any existing Host or Host Group on the Dell PowerStore arrays.
+- Ensure that the iSCSI initiators on the nodes are not a part of any existing Host or Host Group on the PowerStore arrays.
 The driver will create host entries for the iSCSI initiators which adheres to the naming conventions required by the driver.

 Refer to the [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf) for more information.
 {{% /tab %}}